csci-1301/csci-1301.github.io/lectures/060_object_oriented_intro/readme.md

     - Syntax of a method declaration: `[access modifier] [return type] [method name]([parameters])`
     - This method has one **parameter**, named `lengthParameter`, whose type is `int`.
 This means the method must be called with one **argument** that is `int` type.
         - Similar to how `Console.WriteLine` must be called with one argument that is `string` type -- the `Console.WriteLine` declaration has one parameter that is `string` type.
-        - Note that it's declared just like a variable, with a type and a name
+        - Note that it is declared just like a variable, with a type and a name
     - A parameter works like a variable: it has a type and a value, and you can use it in expressions and assignment
     - When you call a method with a particular argument, like 15, the parameter is assigned this value, so within the method's code you can assume the parameter value is "the argument to this method"
     - The body of the `SetLength` method has one statement, which assigns the instance variable `length` to the value contained in the parameter `lengthParameter`.
 In other words, whatever argument `SetLength` is called with will get assigned to `length`
-    - This is why it's called a "setter": `SetLength(15)` will set `length` to 15.
+    - This is why it is called a "setter": `SetLength(15)` will set `length` to 15.
 - GetLength method, an example of a "getter" method
     - This method will allow code outside the `Rectangle` class to read the current value of a `Rectangle` object's "length" attribute
     - The **return type** of this method is `int`, which means that the value it returns to the calling code is an `int` value